gohari / repository-pattern

 Features

-- Artisan repository generator
+- Artisan repository and service layer generator

 - Automatic Laravel package discovery